Skip to main content

 Teaching

-At undergraduate level, Dr Sleight teaches a range of modules on Australian history, comparative urban history, the history of crime, the history of youth, and history and memory.
-At postgraduate level, his teaching addresses advanced skills for historians and colonial and postcolonial encounters in London.
+At undergraduate level, Simon teaches a range of modules on Australian history, comparative urban history, the history of crime, the history of youth, and history and memory.

 • 5AAH0001: History & Memory I (Semester 1)